muhammad-munij-ali/BackGroundChanger/README.md

 # React + Vite

+This is a background changer project in which your click the button for example click red button and your backgraound becomes red you choose black button your background becomes black

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: